Riccarton High School Riccarton High School

 3. Successful Employment, admin, interviews, conflict resolution and confidence.

-STP students in 2023 will also be expected to do a day's work experience, each week, in a work placement linked to their vocational training.
+STP students in 2026 will also be offered the opportunity to do a day's work experience, each week, in a work placement linked to their vocational training.
+This opportunity is given to students on a case by case basis, depending on their levels of engagement and attendance.

 Subject Overview